wiloon/blog/content/post/archive-0/2012-06-02-run-a-maven-web-application-in-tomcat-from-eclipse.md

 I&#8217;d like to update my project&#8217;s pom.xml file so that if I execute the eclipse:eclipse goal on my project, it will update the project&#8217;s classpathW to include the Tomcat user library.

-Here is the "mywebapp&#8221; project&#8217;s original pom.xml file.
+Here is the "mywebapp" project&#8217;s original pom.xml file.

 ### original pom.xml